Zzza38/WebGFA/README.md

-This is a game site made to play games!
-If you want to add any games, just use to form in the /gameselect code and submit.
-The website linked to this github is https://webgfa.com with other links being https://webgfa.org and https://webgfa.online
+This is a game site!
+If you want to add any games, just use fork it and add the games in /games.
+The website linked to this github is https://webgfa.com with other links being https://webgfa.org and https://webgfa.online.
+Feel free to make your own links, but, some stuff here will be school related.